ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

    * Login page
    * Design and implementation

-Marco Rodriguez, Lead Engineer will be working on milestone 1.
-This will be a 2 week long milestone.
-With a budget of $3,040.
+Marco Rodriguez, Lead Engineer will be working on Phase 2 milestone 1.
+This will be a 4 week long milestone.
+With a budget of $6,000.

-2. Documentation
-   * Docs site generated from github docs
-   * Open API Spec sheet
-   * Examples:
-       * Video and written docs on how to publish content to IPNS through Fierro using Curl examples
-       * "     " using frontend
-       * Docs on how to get your own node up and running
-       * All in one page for resources on IPNS

-Marco Rodriguez, Lead Engineer will be working on milestone 2.
-This will be a 3 week long milestone.
-With a budget of $4,560.

-3. Finish development on API
+2. Finish development on API
    * Implement API keys
        * private key encryption
        * API key mappings